ant-7802/youareanidiot/README.md

 <h1> source code from youareanidiot.cc </h1>
-Dunno why I did this but I just kinda wanted to add it to my website lel
+Dunno why I did this but I just kinda wanted to do it lol